ardatan/graphql-mesh/website/README.md

 yarn --ignore-optional
 ```

-`--ignore-engines` is required if you are using node versions greater than `14.0` since the
-`@apollo/subgraph` package being used is incompatible with them.

 ## Pre-requisites

 In order to run the project successfully in your system, you would require `python 2.x` to be